bigfix/developer.bigfix.com/site/pages/rest-api/api/explorer.md

 {% restapi "/api/explorers", "GET", "Fetches a list of BigFix Explorer servers." %}
 **Request:** URL is all that is required.
 By default, the information will be returned in XML format.
-If you need the information in JSON format, set the request header `Accept: application/json`.
+If you need the information in JSON format, set the request header `Accept: application/json` or use the `output=json` parameter in the request URL to get a JSON response.

 **Response:** An XML or a JSON text with a list of the BigFix Explorer servers connected to the BigFix Server, each represented with its own details.